Discover the Largest Massasauga Snake Ever Recorded!

 Sadly, the eastern massasauga is listed as an endangered species in many states due to habitat loss.
 Other factors such as climate change play a role in their decline as well.

-You can do your part in helping conserve this snake species by joining the fight against climate change and not harming them if you spot one.
-If you happen to come across a Massasauga snake in the wild, allow it to flee without provoking it.
+You can do your part in helping conserve this snake species by joining the fight against climate change.
+Additionally, if you spot one, leave it alone.
+If you happen to come across a massasauga snake in the wild, allow it to flee without provoking it.

 Gently back away and continue along a different path.
-This fascinating snake deserves its place in the wild, and we can help by leaving it be and preserving the land which it inhabits.
+This fascinating snake deserves its place in the wild.
+We can help by leaving it be and preserving the land it inhabits.

 Other Record-Breaking Snakes